YunoHost-Apps/turtl_ynh/README_gl.md

 ![Captura de pantalla de Turtl](./doc/screenshots/screenshot.png)

-## :red_circle: Caraterísticas cuestionables
+## :red_circle: Debes considerar

-- **Package not maintained**: This YunoHost package is not maintained and needs adoption.
+- **Package not maintained**: This YunoHost package is not actively maintained and needs adoption.
+This means that minimal maintenance is made by volunteers who don't use the app, so you should expect the app to lose reliability over time.
+You can [learn how to package](https://yunohost.org/packaging_apps_intro) if you'd like to adopt it.

 ## Documentación e recursos